rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         ...
         return self._vmops.check_can_live_migrate_destination(context,instance,block_migration,disk_over_commit)
 {% endhighlight %}

+#### Exploration 21

-This methods job is to make sure that the destination is ready for use.
-First it hydrates a new object from the primitives like we have seen before and the dest_check_data that is returned is born.
-It will then handle some specific actions depending on whether or not Block Migration was specified.
-In our case, we did not specify block migration, and we said we did not have shared storage.
-This lack of shared storage means that the "\_ensure\_host\_in\_aggregate" will fail.
-This means that the block_migration is turned on for us, and we continue into the "if block_migration" code.
-See inline comments for more details.
+The following method makes sure that the destination is ready for use.
+First, it creates a new object from the primitives, like we have seen before, and the returned *dest_check_data* is saved.
+It then handles some specific actions depending on whether or not `Block Migration` was specified.
+In this case, I did not specify block migration and said that I did not have shared storage.
+This lack of shared storage means that the *_ensure_host_in_aggregate* call fails.
+Thus, the block_migration is turned on and execution continues into the "if block_migration" code.
+See the inline comments in the following sample for more details.

-*nova.virt.xenapi.vmops.check\_can\_live\_migrate\_destination* ->
+*nova.virt.xenapi.vmops.check_can_live_migrate_destination* ->
 {% highlight python %}
     def check_can_live_migrate_destination():
         dest_check_data = objects.XenapiLiveMigrateData()

-        #*#*# We currently have our block_migration set to None, so we will hit the if state, fail the try clause, and have our block_migration set to true.
+        #*#*# We currently have our block_migration set to `None`, so we hit the if state, fail the try clause, and have our block_migration set to true.

         if block_migration is None:
             try: